sin5678/inav_cn_wiki/Navigation-modes.md

 With default settings RTH will land immediately if you are close than 5 meters from launch position.
 If further away it will make sure to have at least 10 meters of altitude, then start going home at 3m/s, and land.
 It will disarm itself if so configured, otherwise you will have to manually disarm once on the ground.

-// TODO: explain how this works with planes.
-// TODO: explain relevant settings.
-// TODO: explain what happens when you are in RTH mode and GPS fails.

 There are many different modes for Altitude, see [further down on this page](https://github.com/iNavFlight/inav/wiki/7.-Navigation-modes#rth-altitude-control-modes)